DEFRA/apas-docs/docs/calculator/latest/en/pages/3-calculation-points.md

 This option differs from the default resolution of results because it places only one assessment point for each combination of nature area and habitat or species.
 The default results will produce assessment points spanning the extent of a nature conservation area.
 The 'Determine automatically' option is useful for getting a quick overview of the range of results at nearby nature conservation areas before running a full calculation.

 Click add to add these automatic assessment points to your scenario and to display them as a list.

-<div id='section2'></div>

-## Contact us

-To contact our team for further help, you can:
-- call 0330 124 2162 (Monday to Friday, 9:00am to 5:00pm, except statutory holidays)
-- email ukapas@defra.gov.uk

-We aim to reply to your emails within 2 working days.

 [Return to top](#top)